 The UCLA Department of European Languages and Transcultural Studies offers a variety of graduate courses.
 Please see the Schedule of Classes on the Registrar’s Website for language courses.
 For a complete listing and description of department courses visit the UCLA General Catalog.

 Below is a list of graduate courses taught under the ELTS banner.
 Students are encouraged to privilege these courses (200-level) as they make their course selections.

 In certain cases, graduate students may enroll in upper-division undergraduate courses for graduate credit.
-The list of undergraduate courses offered in ELTS Spring 2022 can be found here: https://elts.ucla.edu/undergraduate/undergraduate-courses/.
-Before you make a final decision about an undergraduate course (100-level), consult Professor Brozgal and the instructor of record.
+Before you make a final decision about an undergraduate course (100-level), consult Professor Murat and the instructor of record.

 The aim of this seminar is to introduce students to Hannah Arendt’s vexing conception of solidarity.
 Within different historical contexts of the Anglo-European world, she wondered how solidarity posed a political challenge of the first order, bringing the dissolution of contemporary sensus communis into much sharper relief.
 Students will examine her lifelong inquiries into solidarity across the Atlantic, including her repeated failures to stand with fellow Jews, German exiles or African and Native Americans in the United States.
 They will analyze Arendt’s major publications, unpublished archival records, and hardly known essays to investigate one of the most challenging political concepts in modernity.
 Other writers and thinkers whose works play prominent roles in this seminar include, among others, Augustine, Machiavelli, Tocqueville, Marx, Heidegger, Jaspers, Benjamin, Kafka, Thomas Mann, Gershom Scholem, and Hermann Broch.

 Wed.
 3-5:50 Royce 152